 There is a reason that eggs are a dietary staple across cultures all over the world.
 They are an incredibly accessible and affordable source of healthy protein.
 Plus, they’re delicious.

-One egg can be packed with is much as 13-grams of protein.
-Moreover, preparing them can be as easy as hard-boiling them for 13 minutes or as complex as Omurice.
+Two large eggs are packed with nearly 13 grams of protein.
+Moreover, preparing them can be as easy as hard-boiling them for 13 minutes or as complex as making a fancy omelet

 Dealing with a Decreased Appetite